IndexingWordPress

-Indexing
+Indexing failure path

 WordPress sitemap has redirected URLs

-When this usually happens
+When this usually appears

 - after migration or URL cleanup